J-Sub/ChemNP/README.md

 # ChemNP

-## Preprocessing for Candidate Compounds with a Target (Getting 14 Fingerprints and Their Similarity)
+## Preprocessing for candidate compounds with a target (Getting 14 fingerprints and their similarity)

 The following preprocessing steps are performed for candidate compounds with a target (CLK1):